-If you’re not familiar with GitHub, it’s a web-based interface that uses the open-source version control software Git.
+If you’re unfamiliar with GitHub, it’s a web-based interface using the open-source version control software Git.
 Basically, what this means is that multiple people can make separate changes to web pages at the same time.
-This can be really helpful for teams who are working together on a project.
+This can be helpful for teams working together on a project.

 GitHub is the perfect place to share your code with the world.
 It’s a hub for Git, which means it contains a lot of data about projects.
-And because it allows people to contribute to projects they are working on, completion time is decreased and efficiency increased.
-So if you want to share your code with the world, GitHub is definitely the way to go!
+And because it allows people to contribute to projects they are working on, completion time decreases, and efficiency increases.
+So, if you want to share your code with the world, GitHub is definitely the way to go!

 Why GitHub is important?

 GitHub is a platform that allows developers to share and work on code repositories with people all around the world.
-By hosting your repository on GitHub, you increase the chances of better project development and shorter development timeframes.
+Hosting your repository on GitHub increases the chances of better project development and shorter development timeframes.
 Additionally, GitHub provides an easy way to merge changes and remove the need to share large code files manually.
 If GitHub did not exist, working together as a team would be much more difficult due to the lack of these features.

-If you’re working on a big project, it’s important to share your code with your teammates so everyone is on the same page.
+If you’re working on a big project, sharing your code with your teammates is important so everyone is on the same page.
 Uploading a complete file each time someone makes a change can be time-consuming and frustrating, but GitHub makes it easy to push only the changed files.
 As the project owner, you can easily track these changes.

 Since GitHub’s project management is so easy, we must not forget that it enjoys an unparalleled community.
 A community of over 30 million people can help you with your project and issues.
-Speaking of issues, yes they can be resolved on Git right from the experts of the technology.
-Just raise an issue and within minutes people will start responding with their expertise.
+Speaking of issues, yes, they can be resolved on Git right from the experts of the technology.
+Just raise an issue, and people will respond within minutes with their expertise.

 If you need help documenting your project, GitHub is a great resource.
-Their platform makes it easy to create a ReadMe file with the necessary information about your project.
-Having clear documentation is important in order to communicate your ideas and provide others with a foundation for understanding your work.
+Their platform makes creating a ReadMe file with the necessary information about your project easy.
+Clear documentation is important to communicate your ideas and provide others with a foundation for understanding your work.